ChiragChrg/Portfolio/README.md

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project, as long as you give proper credit.
+You are free to use, modify, and share this project, as long as you include the original copyright.

+© 2025 Chirag — All rights reserved under MIT.